What’s Seasonal Affective Disorder?

 2. Add a solar light tube.
 A 10- to 14-inch reflective solar tube is a relatively simple way to bring outdoor light into otherwise dim areas of your home, such as hallways.
-Cost: $500, installed on a one-story house.
+Cost: $500 to $1,000, installed.

 4. Add windows.
 If you have the wall space, consider letting in more daylight with a new window.
 Cost for a 3-by-5-foot window: $1,000 to $1,500, installed.

 6. Replace a solid exterior door with an all- or partial-glass door, or a door with glass sidelights.
-An upscale door replacement is $5,000 to $10,000.
+Cost: Starting around $1,800, but prices can go up dramatically for upscale replacements.

 7. Open curtains and blinds so they don’t block natural light.
 Make a habit of opening your window coverings first thing in the morning.
 Cost: $0